44 Canal Center Plaza, Ste 301, Alexandria, VA 22314

-- Manage supply chain procedures and inventory tracking of office supplies, NAADAC bookstore products, and NAADAC merchandise.
+- Manage supply chain procedures and inventory tracking of office supplies, flyers, NAADAC bookstore products, and NAADAC merchandise.

 - Manage the arrangements for deliveries of materials to and/or from the office; keep abreast of current messenger, UPS, express, and US Postal service rates, services, and regulations.